PainsPerdus/gboi-rocket/_posts/2020-07-02-final-release.md

 Well, let's see ... (you can download the [ROM](https://github.com/PainsPerdus/gboi-rocket/releases/tag/v1.0) )

 ## Annimations
-Thanks to the wonderful work of Pascal and Virgile, we have working annimations !
+Thanks to the wonderful work of Pascal and Vi, we have working annimations !

 Isaac walking :